 - Watch this short video for a description of conducting an idling reduction campaign at your school and the tools available in the Idle Free Schools Toolkit

-- How to Implement a Program at Your School
+- Toolkit Introduction and How to Implement a Program at Your School

 - Recommended Schedule